 The Supreme Court said Thursday it has declared unconstitutional parts of the Anti-Terror Law for tending to violate the principles of freedom of expression, more than a year since it took effect in the Philippines.

-Members of the high court voted 12-3 on Tuesday to void a portion of the law that sets conditions on which actions are excluded from those considered as terrorist actions.
+Members of the high court voted 12-3 on Tuesday to void a portion of the law that sets conditions on which actions are excluded from what are considered as terrorist actions.

 The portion voided was the qualifier “which are not intended to cause death or serious physical harm to a person, to endanger a person’s life, or to create a serious risk to public safety" when it comes to protests and mass actions.

 Critics of the law have said the wording could be open to abuse by authorities.

 With the removal of the said caveat, that portion of the law now reads: “Provided, that terrorism as defined in this section shall not include advocacy, protest, dissent, stoppage of work, industrial or mass action, and other similar exercises of civil and political rights.”

 The Supreme Court also declared unconstitutional another portion of the law that deals with the designation of terrorists and terrorist groups or organizations.